 Therapeutic Class: Vaccine

-Anthrax vaccine is used to prevent infection by anthrax bacteria.
+Anthrax vaccine is used to prevent infection caused by anthrax bacteria.
+It is used before exposure to anthrax to protect people at high risk of getting the disease.
+It is also used after exposure to anthrax, together with antibiotics, to protect people from getting the disease.
 The vaccine works by causing the body to produce its own protection (antibodies) against anthrax.

 Anthrax is a serious disease that may cause death.
 It is spread by touching or eating something that is infected with the anthrax germ, such as animals, or by breathing in the anthrax germ.